 Presence of the prodromal stage | Absence of the prodromal stage |

-Both Measles and Rubella are caused by an RNA virus.
-They are generally spread through respiratory droplets of infected people.
-Although both have similar kind of symptoms, the rashes in both the diseases are slightly different.
-MMR vaccine is for prevention of both the diseases.
+Single-stranded RNA viruses cause both Measles and Rubella.
+They generally spread through respiratory droplets of infected people.
+Although both have similar symptoms, the rashes in both diseases are slightly different.
+MMR vaccine is used for the prevention of both diseases.

 Also Read:-